imusama1/Stereo-Camera-System/README_SfM.md

 ---

-### 4 Key Learnings
+###  Key Learnings

-This project helped me understand both the theory and real-world work behind 3D reconstruction using Structure from Motion (SfM).
-Here are some of the main lessons I learned:
+This project helped us understand both the theory and real-world work behind 3D reconstruction using Structure from Motion (SfM).
+Here are some of the main lessons we learned:

 **Accurate Camera Calibration is Very Important** Camera calibration is the first and most important step.
 Even small mistakes in camera settings (intrinsic parameters) can cause errors later, especially in triangulation and 3D point quality.
 The reprojection error helped me check if the calibration was good or not.